garrett-sutton/garrett-sutton.github.io/_drafts/chicago-marathon.md

 myself it was definitely no longer worth it to take splits on my watch.
-I eventually made it to Michigan ave and made the turn south - a rather demoralizign move as you see the 24 mile marker on the other side of the road and all of the runners ahead of you.
+I eventually made it to Michigan ave and made the turn south - a rather demoralizign move as you see the 24 mile marker on the other side of the road and all of the runners ahead of you going north.
 I continued slogging along, each mile feeling slower than the last one.
 I heard Grant cheering for me at just after 25 miles.
 And at that point, my legs finally locked up.
 I walked a few steps